recap-conf/plugin-workshop-java/readme.md

-# Create a crititcality plugin for CAP Java
+# Create a Crititcality Plugin for CAP Java Applications

 ## Prerequisites